 - See how this mattress compares to its big competitors: Emma vs Casper mattress showdown

-- Emma vs Nectar memory foam mattress showdown
+- It's time for the Emma vs Nectar memory foam mattress showdown

 The Emma Hybrid is made up of five layers, which combine to offer a dreamy night's sleep – or that's the theory anyway.
 Sitting at the top is the patented Airgocell foam – a layer of open-pored, breathable foam designed to absorb and wick away any moisture, so you don't wake up sweaty.